-The stability of the small beam diameter in the focus is the basis for high geometrical precision.
-Nearly all work parameters are controlled electronically and can be simply adjusted to changed tasks.
-Outstanding reproducibility of the application results is the effect of these characteristics.
+The stability of the small electron beam diameter in the focus is the basis for high geometrical precision.
+Almost all work parameters are controlled electronically and can be easily adjusted to changed tasks.
+This results in excellent reproducibility of the results from applications.

-- No need for reworking and corrections (minimum distortion)
+- Avoidance for reworking and corrections (minimum distortion)

 - Integration in production lines